wienerr/Piklist-Documentation/content/tutorials/shortcodes/getting-started-with-shortcodes.md

 }
 ```

-You just built a widget!
+You just built a shortcode!